ibm-cloud-docs/codeengine/getting-started.md

 2. Select **Start creating** from **Start from source code**.
 3. Select **Application**.
 5. Enter a name for the application.
 Use a name for your application that is unique within the project.
 4. Select a project from the list of available projects.
-You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
-Note that provisioning your project can take a few minutes.
+You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).Note that you  must have a selected project to deploy an app.
 6. Select **Source code**.
 7. Click **Specify build details**.
 9. Select `https://github.com/IBM/CodeEngine` for Source repository and `main` for Branch name.
 Click **Next**.